405th Air Expeditionary Wing: F-102 interceptors

-Flights of F-102 interceptors from the 509th Fighter-Interceptor Squadron began to deploy to Tan Son Nhut AB in March 1962 to provide air defense against the unlikely event that North Vietnamese aircraft would attack the South.
-They also deployed to Don Muang RTAFB near Bangkok, Thailand and began exchanging rotational duty with the 16th FIS based at Naha AB on Okinawa.
+Flights of F-102 interceptors from the 509th Fighter-Interceptor Squadron began to deploy to Tan Son Nhut Air Base in March 1962 to provide air defense against the unlikely event that North Vietnamese aircraft would attack the South.
+They also deployed to Don Muang Royal Thai Air Force Base near Bangkok, Thailand and began exchanging rotational duty with the 16th Fighter-Interceptor Squadron based at Naha Air Base on Okinawa.
 In 1965, operating under the code-name "Project Stovepipe", 509th FIS F-102s used their heat sinking Falcon missiles to lock onto heat sources over the Ho Chi Minh Trail at night, often Viet Cong campfires.
 The F-102s soon switched to a day role, firing the 12 unguided FFAR rockets from the missile bays, using the optical sight.
 618-day sorties were flown, the last one being flown at the end of 1965.

 The Air Defense Command 64th Fighter-Interceptor Squadron was deployed from the 25th Air Division at Paine Field, Washington to Clark AB and assigned to the 405th on 10 June 1966 to supplement the F-102 mission in Southeast Asia as well as provide air defense for the Philippines.
-F-102s stood rotational alert at TDYs Bien Hoa and Da Nang Air Bases in South Vietnam and at Udorn and Don Muang Air Bases in Thailand.
+F-102s stood rotational alert at Bien Hoa and Da Nang Air Bases in South Vietnam and at Udorn and Don Muang Air Bases in Thailand.
 The F-102A was finally withdrawn from Southeast Asia in December 1969 with the phaseout of the aircraft from the USAF inventory, also the clear lack of need for a dedicated air defense interceptor over South Vietnam.
 The F-102A established an excellent safety record during its duty in Vietnam.
 In almost seven years of flying air defense and a few combat air patrols for SAC B-52s, only 15 F-102As were lost.